Heart of the Hub - Phase 2 (Machine Shop)

 Community Benefits

 The project directly supports Ladysmith’s vibrant arts, culture, heritage, and tourism sectors, which are central to the community’s well-being and quality of life.
 It fulfills a key goal of the Waterfront Area Plan and the shared vision developed by the residents of Ladysmith and Stz’uminus First Nation.
 Reactivating the Machine Shop will allow the community to increase the scale and frequency of cultural events, benefiting both residents and the hundreds of volunteers who support these activities.
-The former non-profit tenants of the Machine Shop will also have the opportunity to access spaces and potentially expand their community volunteer programs.

 The visual art studios will provide safe, high-quality workspaces for both Ladysmith and Stz’uminus artists.